 Struggling to be seen?

-When deciding the appropriate content for a websites page, a common mistake is to overlook its SEO (the process of affecting the visibility of the web page in a search engines unpaid results, for example Google results).
-Business owners are now coming to realise that in order to be successful and rank highly in search engine results, their websites will need to be designed, built and optimised.
+A common mistake is to overlook your SEO (the process of affecting the visibility of the web page in a search engines unpaid results, for example Google results).
+Business owners are coming to realise that in order to be successful and rank highly in search results, their websites will need to be designed, built and optimised.

 Sometimes however, even the most SEO friendly sites can fail to attract visitors, leaving the all singing, all dancing web pages to create friends on page two, three, four or even lower on the listings.
 If you’ve recently built a site but you aren’t seeing the results you want, there could be a number of reasons for your under performance.
 Keep reading to find out about some of the most common reasons behind a lack of SEO success.